Osama-Elshimy/01_Udemy_HTML_and_CSS/README.md

-# This is a repo for the Udemy course: https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3
+# This is a repo for the HTML and CSS course on Udemy: https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3